slashtechno/dash-of-pi/README.md

 - Records continuous video in segments with rolling storage
 - Web dashboard for live streaming and downloading videos
+- On-demand video export with persistent storage (max 1 export kept)
 - Authentication
 - Docker and Systemd options
+- All times in UTC (noted in footer)

 ## Recording Format & On-Demand Conversion